Bordocklius/GAMEDESIGN2-Game-Jam/Ideas.md

 2 Players run around a ballpit with a ballpit ball cannon.
 The goal is to defeat the other player, each has a set amount of lives.
 The player must manually load their canon from the ballpit.
 They can pick up balls and keep a few of them with them.
 Their cannon has a short reload time.
 Pinata's spawn that, when shot, give certain powerups to players.

+Blue Balls Will become slightly bigger once shot purple balls will split into 2 smaller balls after a certain distance yellow balls will go 1.3 times faster then ball green balls will bounce! red balls can go boom!

+babbys will spawn in a random border of the ballpit and u will have to shoot them with a ball to ward them off, they will continue to spawn in more and more the longer you play